fuhengwu2021/distributedai/chapter7-request-level-routing-and-sglang/chapter7.md

 Test a rerank model:

 > **Note:** Rerank models rerank search results based on semantic relevance.
-They require the `--is-embedding` flag and some additional flags for optimal performance.
+They require the `--is-embedding` flag and additional optimization flags: `--disable-radix-cache`, `--chunked-prefill-size -1`, and `--attention-backend triton`.
 Some models may require `--trust-remote-code`.

-For rerank models, launch the server with the `--is-embedding` flag and recommended optimization flags:
+For rerank models, launch the server with the required flags:

 ```bash
 export SGLANG_MODEL="BAAI/bge-reranker-v2-m3"